Zebradil/cloudflare-dynamic-dns/README.md

       --domains strings            Domain names to assign the IPv6 address to.
   -h, --help                       help for cloudflare-dynamic-dns
       --host-id string             Unique host identifier.
 Must be specified in multihost mode.
+                                   Must be a valid DNS label.
+It is stored in the Cloudflare DNS comments field in the format: "host-id (managed by cloudflare-dynamic-dns)"
       --iface string               Network interface to look up for a IPv6 address.
       --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --multihost                  Enable multihost mode.